- Location: Idaho

 This document must include a statement of sale ("I hereby sell ... "), the vehicle's year, make, model, and vehicle identification number, the buyer's name, the selling price, the seller's signature, and the date.
 Keep a signed copy of the bill of sale for your own records.
 Jot down the time and date the transaction took place as evidence of when you handed over ownership and control of the vehicle.

-According to Section 49-526, Idaho Code, you are required to file this statement and fork over a $2 filing fee within five days of delivery of the vehicle you are selling or transferring.
+You are required to file a Notice of Release of Liability and fork over a $3.50 filing fee within five days of delivery of the vehicle you are selling or transferring.
 Do so whether you are selling the vehicle to an individual or simply trading it in to a dealership.

 This removes you from being liable should the new owner damage a person or property by way of negligent operation of the vehicle after you handed over the keys.
 Filing a release of liability also lifts any responsibility that may fall on your shoulders regarding motor vehicle infractions that take place after the purchase was made.
 This covers parking tickets and abandoned vehicle infractions.

 In the case that the vehicle has been abandoned and nobody has claimed it from the tow yard within a week from the tow date, if you did not follow through on the release of liability, you are looking at an infraction as the owner of record.